 Countless potential missteps that can land you on the wrong side of this conversation.
-Hiring private investigators will ensure the challenges facing your business’ safety, security, workforce or bottom line are uncovered and documented.
-Their professional expertise is needed to properly determine the who, what, why, where, when and how the alleged theft occurred while following proper procedures and keeping you free from legal trouble.
+Hiring private investigators will ensure the challenges facing your business’ safety, security, workforce, or bottom line are uncovered and documented.
+Their professional expertise is needed to properly determine the who, what, why, where, when, and how the alleged theft occurred while following proper procedures and keeping you free from legal trouble.

 Pro tip: Keep any suspicions or confirmed instances of employee theft under wraps.
 This is not a topic to discuss at the water cooler, or worse, in a paper trail among workplace friends.

-The most recent Report to the Nations findings showed that many occupational fraud cases go on for 18 months before detection.
+The most recent Report to the Nations findings showed that many occupational fraud cases go on for 14 months before detection.
 This indicates that the damages are not limited to loss of goods (money and data being the most common), but that there is an opportunity cost to consider as well.
-Furthermore, small businesses suffer the most due to lack of anti-theft protocols.
+Furthermore, small businesses suffer the most due to a lack of anti-theft protocols.
 Vulnerability is higher when resources aren’t employed toward anti-theft precautions, and therefore, small businesses incur the largest median losses (Report to the Nations).
-Losses which are never recovered in nearly half of the cases studied.
+Losses are never recovered in nearly half of the cases studied.

 Employers often develop relationships with their employees, which makes situations like employee theft difficult.
 If you choose not to prosecute, you risk sending the wrong message to the rest of your staff about the severity and tolerance of the crime.
 Prosecution paves the way to prevention.